hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

              | Nothing
 ```

-Another example is `List`, from its defination we can see that it has a recursive structure.
+Another example is `List`, from its definition we can see that it has a recursive structure.
 So we can have whatever number of elements in our list, but they have to have the same type.

 ```haskell
 data List a = Cons a (List a)